LockScript/lsvault-server/README.md

 The server provides API endpoints for user and vault operations.
 These are defined in the `src/modules/user/` and `src/modules/vault/` directories respectively.

+## Roadmap

+Here are some cool features we plan to add in the future:

+- **Multi-factor authentication**: Enhance security by adding support for multi-factor authentication methods such as SMS verification or authenticator apps.
+- **File encryption**: Allow users to securely store and manage encrypted files within their vaults.
+- **Sharing and collaboration**: Enable users to share vaults or specific items with other users, allowing for secure collaboration.
+- **Audit logs**: Implement a logging system to track and record all user actions within the application for auditing purposes.
+- **Browser extensions**: Develop browser extensions for popular web browsers to provide seamless integration with the LockScript Vault.
+- **Mobile app**: Create a mobile application for iOS and Android devices, allowing users to access their vaults on the go.

+### Urgent

+- **Full client-side encryption**: Implement a feature that encrypts all sensitive information on the client-side before it is sent to the server.
+This ensures that data remains secure even if the server is compromised.

+Please note that the urgency of this feature is due to its critical importance in ensuring the security of user data.

+We are constantly working on improving the LockScript Vault and adding new features.
+Stay tuned for updates!

 ## Contributing

 Thank you for considering contributing to the lsvault-server project!
 We welcome all contributions that help improve the project.